Main fundraiser photo

 She is still absolutely desperate to meet Daniel Radcliffe along with the Ninja Kidz (she has received videos from both of them) and would love to meet Katy Perry and George Ezra and see them live in concert, all things less easy to arrange!

-Shortly after Caitlin's diagnosis she turned eight and things have been going rapidly downhill.
+Shortly after Caitlin's diagnosis she turned eight and things went rapidly downhill.

-Her eyesight is deteriorating and she is now registered as legally blind, something that causes her a lot of upset, even asking if the spell 'Occulus Repairo' from Harry Potter would work to fix her eyes!
+Her eyesight has all but gone and is now down to just light perception something that causes her a lot of upset, even asking if the spell 'Occulus Repairo' from Harry Potter would work to fix her eyes!

-Due to the degenerative nature of the disease, 'normal' life for Caitlin and our family will dramatically change on a regular basis.
+Due to the degenerative nature of the disease, 'normal' life for Caitlin and our family dramatically changes on a regular basis.

 She will also start to lose her balance and the ability to walk, meaning she will have to give up playing football, cycling and going out on her scooter (amongst other things), with her ultimately needing a wheelchair to get around in the not too distant future.

-Over time our sporty, fun-loving and adventurous little girl will lose her ability to play with her friends as she currently does.
-She will never mentally grow older than she is now, so eventually her friends will outgrow her, but her memory will not move on, this thought deeply hurts.
-Watching her friends grow up and leave her behind will be devastating.
+Over time our sporty, fun-loving and adventurous little girl is losing her ability to play with her friends as she once did.
+She is not mentally growing up and her friends are beginning to outgrow her, but her memory is not move on, this hurts so deeply.
+Watching her friends grow up and leave her behind is absolutely devastating.

 Whilst most parents will be planning for a future where they need to help their child with university fees, house deposits, driving licenses and wedding costs, we will be doing none of this.
 Instead, the devastating reality is we will be looking at covering the costs of specialist mobility equipment and a funeral.